cdrake1/cdrake1/README.md

 - 👀 I’m interested in coding, mma, soccer, exercise, and pop culture
 - 🌱 I’m currently learning PHP and HTML
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me through this github account!1
+- 📫 You can reach me through this github account!!

 <!---
 cdrake1/cdrake1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.